 You should allow at least four weeks between the time you give the committee members their copies and the date of the defense so that they will have sufficient time to read and critique your work.
 The four-week waiting period will also allow other faculty members who might be interested in your work to plan to attend your defense as well.

-Forty days prior to your scheduled defense, submit to the IU Graduate Office at IUPUI via the PhD Defense Announcement Submission eDoc.
+Forty days prior to your scheduled defense, submit to the IU Graduate School Indianapolis via the PhD Defense Announcement Submission eDoc.

 The announcement must include: